-You should inform the accused person as soon as possible and provide them with as much information as possible.
-If the employee is a member of a trade union they should be advised to contact them.
+The school will take guidance from the Local Authority as to when it is the appropriate time to inform the accused.
+If the employee is a member of a trade union, they should be advised to contact them at the appropriate point.